CorinnaBuerger/CorinnaBuerger.github.io/_posts/2020-04-20-python_decorators.markdown

 # 3
 ```

-The decorator itself just takes exactly one argument: the function `fn` that should be decorated.
+The decorator itself takes exactly one argument: the function `fn` that should be decorated.
-In the decorator's body we define another function: the so-called `wrapper`.
+In thebody of the decorator we define another function: the so-called `wrapper`.
 It contains the actual modification or decoration and takes the **same arguments as the decorated function**.
 After modification, the `wrapper` usually returns the function call of the decorated or modified function, but it can potentially return any value.
 We will come to this later on.
 At the end, the decorator returns the `wrapper`.

-For me in the beginning, it was not instantly clear why we need this additional `wrapper` in the decorator.
+In the beginning, it was not instantly clear to me why we need this additional `wrapper` in the decorator.
 Why can't we just pass `fn_arg1` and `fn_arg2` in the actual decorator and let the decorator return the call of the decorated function?
 To answer this question, you need to know what's behind this `@decorator` right above the definition of `simple_function`.

 ```python